Credits and costs

-- Fall Deadline: Apply now to start August 15
+- Summer Deadline: Apply by March 15 to start May 7

 We strongly encourage applicants to aim for the posted deadlines for the best chance of securing a spot in their intake of choice.
 We will, however, continue to review applications and admit candidates on a rolling basis after the deadlines, as long as space is available.

 Applicants are encouraged to submit all portfolio items as early as possible.
 Please review the dates of your preferred starting semester's required virtual residency to ensure your availability.